By using our website, you agree to our use of cookies (Visit our privacy policy).

 Some of the most well-known (and well-compensated) recent voice actors include Dan Castellaneta (Homer Simpson), Billy West (Fry), and Mark Hamill (the Joker).

-Stars in popular animated shows like the Simpsons, Futurama, and Family Guy often earn tens or even hundreds of thousands of dollars per episode.
+Stars in popular animated shows like the Simpsons, Futurama, and Family Guy can earn tens or even hundreds of thousands of dollars per episode.

 What Equipment Do Voice Actors Use?